Entry Level Phlebotomist Resume Tips & Advice

 We will focus on what a good phlebotomy resume should include.
 We’ll go over a basic outline and what you should be able to fill in for each section.
 You can use this as a guide if you’re getting into the phlebotomy field or you’ve just completed training.

 It’s never a bad idea to keep your resume updated and add any accomplishments or extra skills.
 But, we’ll be focusing mainly on how you can make your resume stand out when you’re just getting started as a phlebotomist and want to get hired right away.

 Every great resume should start out with an objective.
-The objective is should be relatively short and get straight to the point.
-Think of it as the first impression a potential employer will have about you.
+The objective should be relatively short and get straight to the point.
+Think of it as the first impression a potential employer will have of you.
 If it’s too long and wordy, they might get disinterested and move on.

-The objective of your phlebotomy resume should cover two major things:
+The objective of your phlebotomy resume should cover two significant things:

 Here’s an example of a strong objective statement for a phlebotomy resume:

 - Seeking a challenging and rewarding phlebotomy technician position.
 My goals are to use my learned skills and experience to advance my career and take advantage of opportunities.